 Classroom Practice and Community Building

-Our day starts at 8.20, with a class meeting, run by each of the children in turn.
+Our day starts at 8:20, with a class meeting, run by each of the children in turn.
 By taking responsibility for the meeting, the children learn both how to lead a meeting and how to listen to each other’s reports and opinions.
-The meeting begins with a minute or so of silence in which the children (and teacher) visualize the day ahead, and their part in it.
+The meeting begins with a minute or so of silence in which the children (and teachers) visualize the day ahead, and their part in it.
+We also have a moment of silence when we return to the classroom from recess, and before lunch.
+Both of these are aimed at giving the children a chance to center themselves and regroup.
 Every week we have a ‘questions’ session, in which the children can ask about, and discuss, any topic that interests them.
-This year we are resuming our regular confidential whole-class discussions, using the ‘dialogue’ technique or a more formal council meeting, in which children can talk to each other about any problems that arise within the class, and other matters of interest.
+We will also continue our regular confidential whole-class discussions, using the ‘dialogue’ technique or a more formal council meeting, in which children can talk to each other about any problems that arise within the class.

 Theme